tbvdm/sigtop/README.md

 ## Installing on Unix

 First install [Go][4] (version 1.18 or later) and a C compiler.
+On systems other than OpenBSD, you also need to install `libsecret` and `pkg-config`.

-On Ubuntu 22.04 or later, you can run:
+On Ubuntu 22.04 or later, you can run the following command to install the required packages:

-	sudo apt install golang gcc
+	sudo apt install gcc golang libsecret-1-dev pkg-config

 Then, to install sigtop, run: